top of page

 A meta-analysis—which combines data from multiple studies—of around 15 RCTs has confirmed that ESWT is a strong adjunct treatment for neuropathic pain.
 The analysis found significant improvements in pain scores and nerve conduction measurements, making it a reliable option.

-Smaller pilot studies in conditions like postherpetic neuralgia, diabetic neuropathy, and carpal tunnel syndrome have also shown that patients experience less pain and improved nerve function after undergoing ESWT.
+Smaller pilot studies in conditions like postherpetic neuralgia, diabetic neuropathy, and Carpal Tunnel Syndrome, have also shown that patients experience less pain and improved nerve function after undergoing ESWT.

 Reason 6: It is Tailored for your Needs